Login

 Property transfer tax is normally payable when a property changes owners.
-Different rules and regulations apply depending on the canton.
-Comparis answers key questions and provides a list of the property transfer taxes charged by each canton.
+Different rules apply depending on the canton.
+Comparis explains.

 Elena Wetli Foto